The Liturgical And Sacramental Nature Of St. Paul's Epistles

 But the Lutheranism I entered was a “Protestantized” version of it.
 Its sum and substance was doctrine.
 To be a Lutheran meant to learn, and assent to, a system of doctrinal propositions formulated from Scripture, expressed in the Lutheran Symbols, but most perfectly distilled in Pieper’s Dogmatics.

 The job description of the Lutheran pastor was to teach pure doctrine, and conduct theological warfare against opposing systems.
 His chief activity was: to preach sermons.
-(And how often do we still hear the term “pulpit supply,” but never “altar supply?”
-Or the pastor who says: I’m preaching at such and such church next Sunday?)
+(And how often do we still hear the term “pulpit supply,” but never “altar supply?”)

 And so upon graduating seminary I became the perfect Lutheran Protestant pastor.
 My mantra was: Give me the pulpit, and the altar can take care of itself.